appcelerator-developer-relations/appc-sample-ti730/README.md

 There were also a bunch of improvements made which you can see a little bit further down on the releasenotes.

 ## Cross platform
-Next to iOS and Android specific features there is also a new feature for both iOS and Android.
-This is the  `zoomLevel` property for `Ti.UI.WebView`.
+Next to iOS and Android specific features there are also 2 new features for both iOS and Android.

+### Zoomlevel
+ `zoomLevel` property for `Ti.UI.WebView`.
 For this sample I've just added a `timeout` after opening the controller with the webview to demonstrate how it works.

 Basically nothing more than `$.zoomable.zoomLevel = 2;` (or any other number you want obviously)

+### New error dialog
+Any error you trigger in the application used to have the "Red Screen of Death".
+This screen is now massively improved with stacktraces.
+I've made an error on purpose in the app, just run this sample app and click "Trigger an error" to see it.
+Obviously you need to have a dev build, not a production build, as those errors won't show up there.

 ## Linting